 NRF has welcomed the moves as a sign the Trump administration is “serious about restoring common sense to the rulings governing America’s workplaces.”
-But NRF has also called for passage of legislation that would address each of the issues on a permanent basis, saying they should not be subject to changes in political control that can come in Washington after each presidential election.

 Why it matters to retailers

 Faced with years of declining membership in traditional strongholds such as manufacturing, union leaders have targeted traditionally non-union industries.
 Among them is retail, where only about 5 percent of employees are union members.
-Both the micro-union ruling and the ambush election regulations made unionizing retail workers easier, the first by allowing unions to concentrate on smaller groups of workers and the second by giving retailers less time to respond.
+Both the micro-union ruling and the ambush election regulations sought to make unionizing retail workers easier, the first by allowing unions to concentrate on smaller groups of workers and the second by giving retailers less time to respond.
 The micro-union ruling also had the potential to make it difficult for a retailer to move workers between stores or departments or cross-train them for different jobs.
 The expanded joint employer definition exposed companies to more lawsuits over labor disputes, potentially laying the groundwork for unionization attempts.